 - Add the butter and vegetable shorting to the flour mixture.
 Pulse 5-8 times, until the mixture forms little balls, like moist crumbs.
 It's important to pulse the food processor, not run it continuously so you don't overwork the dough.

-- Dump the mixture into a bowl and sprinkle with 3 tbsp ice water.
+- Dump the mixture into a bowl and sprinkle with 3 tablespoon ice water.
 Use your hands to bring gently bring the dough together, tossing the flour-butter mixture with the water to moisten, then squeezing it together in your hands.
-Add more water, 1 tbsp at a time, until the dough comes together.
+Add more water, 1 tablespoon at a time, until the dough comes together.
 The dough should be just past crumbly and just coming together.
-You don’t want it to be wet enough to be sticky.
+You don't want it to be wet enough to be sticky.

 - Put the dough in the center of a large piece of plastic wrap and wrap tightly.
 Refrigerate for at least 30 minutes and up to 2 days.

 - Remove the dough from the refrigerator, unwrap and cut into 6 even pieces.
 Roll out the dough, one piece at a time, into circles that are approximately ⅜-inch thick.
 Gently lift each circle of dough and lay it over one mini tart pan.
 Press the dough into the tart pan, pressing it into the corners and allowing about 1-inch of dough to hang over the edge.
 The excess dough will help keep the dough from shrinking down into the pan as the crust bakes and will be cut off later. *If you have enough tart pans, roll the dough scraps out - you should have enough to fill 2 additional tart pans.
 This will give you some leniency if one or two of your tart shells crack or break.
 Alternatively, store the leftover dough in the refrigerator so that you can bake another shell if one of them breaks.*